What is perjury?

 In order for a defendant to be found guilty of perjury, the prosecutor must prove all elements of the crime beyond a reasonable doubt.

 Most states and the federal government have an additional requirement, that the misstatement was material or important to the proceedings in which it was made.
-If a witness was testifying in case about a robbery of a diner, for example, lying about whether he saw the defendant at the diner would be material since seeing the defendant at the scene of the crime would be relevant to the defendant’s guilt or innocence.
-Lying about what he ate for breakfast, on the other hand, usually wouldn’t be a material misstatement that would result in a charge of perjury.
+If a witness was testifying in a case about a robbery of a diner, for example, lying about whether he saw the defendant at the diner would be material since seeing them at the scene of the crime would have relevant meaning toward the defendant’s guilt or innocence.
+Witnesses lying about what they ate for breakfast, on the other hand, usually wouldn’t be a material misstatement that would result in a charge of perjury.

-Perjury charges are usually very difficult for prosecutors to prove because perjury is a crime of intent.
-This means that a defendant charged with perjury can only be found guilty if the prosecutor shows beyond a reasonable doubt that he or she intended to make the false statement under oath, or, that the witness told the lie on purpose.
-As such, criminal attorneys often defend their clients by arguing that the defendant did not intend to lie, or that the party believed the statement to be the truth at the time they made it.
+Criminal charges for perjury are usually very difficult for prosecutors to prove because perjury is a crime of intent.
+This means that a person charged with perjury can only be found guilty if the prosecutor shows beyond a reasonable doubt that he or she intended to make the false statement under oath, or, that the witness told the lie on purpose.
+As such, criminal attorneys often defend their client’s integrity by arguing that the defendant did not intend to lie, or that the party believed the statement to be the truth at the time they made it.

-Making a mistake or remembering facts inaccurately is not an intentional misstatement, so if a defendant successfully argues that he simply made an error he cannot be found guilty of perjury.
+Making a mistake or remembering facts inaccurately is not an intentional misstatement made for misleading purposes, so if a defendant successfully argues that he simply made an error he cannot be found guilty of perjury.
 It tends to be difficult for a prosecutor to prove beyond a reasonable doubt that the misstatement wasn’t just a mistake, so this defense is often successful.